Texiwill/aac-lib/vsm/README.md

 ```

 ### Installation
-To install use the provided install.sh script which calls the aac-lib/base installers to install vsm.
+To install use the provided install.sh script which calls the aac-lib/base
+installers to install vsm.

+To install on Photon OS 3 you must first create a regular user and
+pre-install sudo.
+Then you can follow these instructions.

 To install on MacOS X read <a href=https://github.com/Texiwill/aac-lib/blob/master/vsm/MacOS.md>MacOS.md</a>.
 (Please note this required v6.4.2 or later.)